Previous Up Next

 SB+rfi-dmb.ld+rfi-addr: Rfi DMB.LDdRR Fre Rfi DpAddrdR Fre

-Notice that the option -arch is mandatory (or defaults to PPC), as candidate relaxations depends on the selected architecture, as illustrated by the fence candidate DMB.LD… above.
+Notice that the option -arch is mandatory (or defaults to PPC), as candidate relaxations depend on the selected architecture, as illustrated by the fence candidate DMB.LD… above.

 5